How To Fight Citrus Greening Disease: The Latest!

 It is a pink ore found in Salt Lake City in 1942, and identified as an aluminosilicate mixed with an abundance of minerals and rare earth elements that "appeared to contain all the essential minerals and trace elements in a balanced ratio and naturally chelated."

-Azomite™is possibly the better choice for growing plants like pineapples, such as would be found growing in the volcanic soils of Hawaii!
-It can be substituted for greensand.
+Azomite⢠may prove to be a more interesting choice for tropical plants like pineapples, such as would be found growing in the volcanic soils of Hawaii!
+It can be substituted for greensand in a pinch.
+Greensand has the added value of being a soil conditioner.
+Read more here.

 Kelp Powder

 Kelp Powder is derived from seaweed and is fairly easy to find in feed stores.
-Not sure how many trace minerals are in the kelp, but it is a good source nonetheless in the absence of the other choices.
+Not sure how many trace minerals are in the kelp, but it is at least a good temporary substitute in the absence of the other choices.

 Liquid Nutrient foliar sprays